 Covering most of the northeast region of the state of New York, the Adirondacks are part of the largest natural area in the United States- you could spend weeks exploring it all!
 Whether you want to say “I do” at the top of a mountain or on the shores of a lake, the Adirondacks in New York have everything you could ask for in an elopement location!
-So many couples choose to elope in the Adirondacks because anywhere you go, you’ll discover natural beauty in every direction- quaint towns tucked away in the dense woodlands of the mountains, rushing streams that lead to serene lakes, and wide open fields.
+You’ll discover natural beauty in every direction- breathtaking sunsets on mountaintops, quaint towns tucked away in the dense woodlands of the mountains, rushing streams that lead to serene lakes, and wide open fields.

-You can canoe through the many lakes and rivers, stroll through one of the adorable quaint towns, hike up one of New York’s highest peaks, or zoom down the mountain on a pair of skis- and this guide will tell you everything you need to know to plan your one of a kind elopement day.
+You can canoe through the many lakes and rivers, stroll through one of the small storybook towns, hike up one of New York’s highest peaks, or zoom down the mountain on a pair of skis!
+This guide will tell you everything you need to know to plan a one-of-a-kind elopement.

 Where to Elope in the Adirondacks

 When you’re choosing where to say “I do,” it’s important to think about what you want your wedding day to look like!
 With the variety that the Adirondacks brings, you’re sure to find your perfect ceremony location.